symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

     :header: "Property", "Value", "Description"
     :delim: ;

     Divisibility; 0 ; The mosaic won't be divisible.
+Determines up to what decimal place the mosaic can be divided.
-    Duration; 1000; The mosaic will be registered for 1000 blocks.
+    Duration; 1000; The mosaic will be created for the next 1000 blocks.
+If you want to create a non-expiring mosaic, do not set this property.
     Supply mutable; True; The mosaic supply can change at a later point.
     Transferable; True; The mosaic can be transferred between arbitrary accounts.
+Otherwise, the mosaic can be only transferred back to the mosaic creator.

 .. example-code::